jdthatcher/resume/README.md

   - Created and managed an interactive floor map application to the specifactions of the facilities team.
   - Worked closely with attornies to design, develop and manage subsiduary external websites.
   - Worked remotely and succesfully engaged in regular team-based collaboration with 1 to 20 team members.
-  - **Tool set**: VS code, XD, Photoshop, Illustrator, WordPress, Sharepoint, Github, VUE, Angular and React.
+  - **Tool set: VS code, XD, Photoshop, Illustrator, WordPress, Sharepoint, Github, VUE, Angular and React**.
 ### Freelance Creative Director
 - Company Name: Comsynth (a media agency).
 - Dates Employed: Mar 2007 - Present.